giorgimasurashvili2012-web/AntiWettKeepsYourClothDry/README.md

 # AntiWettKeepsYourClothDry
-using Arduino Uno, Water Sencor, Blue LED and a Servo Motor I have created a Device that will keep your cloth dry if it starts to rain while they are drying.
+using Arduino Uno, Water Sencor, Blue LED and a Servo Motor (OLED Display is optinal code has it) I have created a Device that will keep your cloth dry if it starts to rain while they are drying.

 #include <Wire.h>
 #include <Adafruit_GFX.h>